SRI-CSL/yices2/doc/sphinx/source/model-operations.rst

    Components of a tuple node.

    If node *v* has tag :c:enum:`YVAL_TUPLE`, then this function copies the node's children into array *child*.
-The array must be large enough to store all children descriptors.
+The array must be large enough to store all the children descriptors.
 The number of children is given by function :c:func:`yices_val_tuple_arity`.
 The first child is stored in *child[0]* and the last child is in *child[n-1]* where *n* is the node's arity.